Adolis García Player Props: Rangers vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have the fourth-ranked team ERA among all MLB pitching staffs (3.66).
+- The Mariners have the third-ranked team ERA across all league pitching staffs (3.62).

-- Mariners pitchers combine to surrender 47 home runs (0.8 per game), the least in the league.
+- Mariners pitchers combine to give up 47 home runs (0.8 per game), the first-fewest in baseball.

 © 2023 Data Skrive.
 All rights reserved.